 Who are we?

-We are evangelical believers in Turkey who want to use all legal, spiritual and human resources wisely to fulfill God's plan of sharing His eternal love in every place and with every creature.
+We are evangelical believers in Turkey who want to use all of our legal, spiritual and human resources wisely to fulfill God's plan of sharing His eternal love in every place and with every creature.

 What is Protestantism?